John Howard (singer-songwriter): New collaborators, 2013–present

 Also in April 2018, You Are The Cosmos put together and released a new collection of John Howard's rarer 1970s recordings, The Hidden Beauty 1973-1979.
 Featuring tracks produced by Eddie Pumer (Fairfield Parlour), Chris Rainbow and Trevor Horn, the L.P. has become the perfect companion-piece to Kid in a Big World, including tracks recorded leading up to and immediately following the release of that album.

 In March 2019, You Are The Cosmos released John's album, Cut The Wire, recorded at his home in Spain during 2018.

 In October 2019, John released the EP 'Four Piano Pieces', instrumental meditation pieces.

 In August 2020, John's 17th studio album, To The Left of The Moon's Reflection was released in America on Kool Kat Musik, his first release in The States in his 45-year recording career.
 The album was also issued in the UK on Howard's own label, 'John Howard', with copies of the CD also being available via You Are The Cosmos.

-In May 2021, Kool Kat Musik issued the first ever commercially-released Best of John Howard, the 2CD set 'Collected'.
+In May 2021, Kool Kat Musik issued the first ever commercially released Best of John Howard, the 2-CD set 'Collected'.
 It was compiled by Edward Rogers (of duo Rogers & Butler) and mastered by Ian Button (drummer with John Howard & The Night Mail).

 In March 2022, Howard released his album LOOK - The Unknown Story of Danielle Du Bois, dedicated to and inspired by John's friend April Ashley.
 The album's fictitious narrative told how early 1960s pop star Daniel Wood moved to Paris and transitioned into Danielle Du Bois, who became one of society's glitterati, befriending the likes of Brigitte Bardot, Pierre Cardin and Josephine Baker.
 The album received wide acclaim from many music critics.
 There is a possibility that LOOK will be turned into a stage musical.
 LOOK was released by Kool Kat Musik.

 The same month in 2022, the third volume of Howard's memoirs, In The Eyeline of Furtherance, was published by Fisher King Publishing, who had published the first two volumes, Incidents Crowded With Life in 2018, and Illusions of Happiness in 2020.

 In September 2022, Howard's album From The Far Side of A Near Miss was released.
 It comprises just one 37-minute song, the title song, inspired by Howard's teenage heroes Roy Harper and The Incredible String Band, who also specialised in longform pieces.
 The album was released by Kool Kat Musik.